AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/uuid-reference-upgrade.md

 ### Execute a dry run {#execute-a-dry-run}

-It is recommended that *every* time you upgrade your content, you first perform a dry run to ensure that you find, and correct, any invalid references.
+It is recommended that *every* time you upgrade your content, you first perform a dry run.
+This will create log files with entries that highlight any potential issues:

+* Invalid references
+* Page references

-Run the content upgrade in `dryRun` mode to identify any invalid references, by listing them in the log files.
-You can then fix these references, before running the actual content upgrade.
+Run the content upgrade in `dryRun` mode to:

+* identify any invalid references; by listing them in the log files You can then fix these references, before running the actual content upgrade.
+* identify any page references; by listing them in the log files When page references are detected you [should not run the content upgrade](#when-you-should-not-upgrade).

 ### Enforce a content freeze {#enforce-a-content-freeze}